 Leaking Water Heater?
 Learn How to Handle It Like a Pro

 Imagine entering your basement and finding a puddle of water forming around your water heater.
 Soon, panic sets in.
-Not to mention, water heater leaking instances are often a homeowner’s nightmare.
+Not to mention, Water heater leaks instances are often a homeowner’s nightmare.
 The risks are expansive, from water wastage and fears of shocks to property damage and increased utility bills.
 Be it a leaking pipe or tank, with the right observations and techniques, you can handle the situation before it induces any harm.

 Know Your Water Heater Basics